tenx-tech/rmob/README.md

 > Shiver me timbers!
 A command-line tool fer social codin', written in Rust

 Includes `Co-authored by` lines in commits for ye automatically when ye collaborate on code.
-Use when pairin' wit' a buddy or mobbin' wit' yer crew.
+Use when pairin' wit' a matey or mobbin' wit' yer crew.

 ## Embark